Why practical experience is important for law students

 Moot courts

 Participating in practical experiences such as moot courts are also useful.
-Moot courts simulate a real court environment to give law students an opportunity to put their learning into practice.
+Moot courts simulate a real court environment to allow law students to put their learning into practice.
 They cover the appeal process rather than a trial, so they don’t include witnesses, evidence, or juries.
 Students are given a hypothetical case and will either take on the role of the appellant or respondent.
-Each side must prepare both written and verbal arguments which they will present to a judge or panel of judges, and then a ruling will be made based on these submissions.
+Each side must prepare both written and verbal arguments, which they will present to a judge or panel of judges, and then a ruling will be made based on these submissions.
 In addition to participating in moot courts, finding opportunities through mentorships, internships, or work experience to be part of a real court case will prove invaluable to all law students.

 Lifelong learning